twopin/CAMP/README.md

 Here we offer the protocol and some sample data.
 Due to the copyright issues, we can not provide the complete benchmark dataset.
 You may follow the procedures in ./data/ to reproduce the benchmark dataset.

--STEP 0: Downloading data from three sources (skip this step if you have your own data)
+- STEP 0: Downloading data from three sources (skip this step if you have your own data)

 1. RCSB PDB : Download the fasta files from ftp://ftp.wwpdb.org/pub/pdb/derived_data/pdb_seqres.txt.gz and pdb files